Twipped/CurvyAndTrans.com/posts/2019-02-06.1212.5011BD/index.md

 - Less likely to engage in arguments or fights, more likely to attempt to defuse or escape heated situations

 - Improved balance & spacial awareness (less bumping into walls or kicking doorways)

+- A sense of feeling smaller in the world.
+  - This is not just because of physical body changes, your perception shifts and you feel actually smaller.

 - Reduced tolerance of caffeine and alcohol
   - Testosterone increases body mass which increases alcohol tolerance.